Selma Emiroğlu: Life

 In 1963, she married Aydın Aykan and moved to Berlin, West Germany.
 She gave birth to a daughter named Aylin.
 She died on 4 October 2011 in Tutzing, Germany.

 Cartoonist career

 During her childhood, she was fond of drawing.
 Her mother sent some of her drawings to Cemal Nadir Güler, a renowned cartoonist of the 1940s.
 Her first cartoon appeared on the Amcabey periodical of Güler as early as 1943.
-When Doğan Kardeş, the children's periodical began to be published by Kazım Taşkent, the founder of Yapı Kredi Bank, she began drawing for the publication.
+When Doğan Kardeş, the children's periodical began to be published by Kâzım Taşkent, the founder of Yapı Kredi Bank, she began drawing for the publication.

 She created the funnies Kara Kedi Çetesi ("The Black Cat Gang").
 In 1949, when the Indian prime minister Jawaharlal Nehru sent an elephant to Turkey as a present for Turkish children, Emiroğlu drew a welcome cartoon on the cover page of Doğan Kardeş.

 Music

-She was one of the sopranos of the İstanbul Opera.
-She played the leading role in La Traviata in İstanbul.
+She was one of the sopranos of the Istanbul Opera.
+She played the leading role in La Traviata in Istanbul.
 While in Germany, she concentrated more on music.